FreeNit/Budgety/README.md

 # Budgety - 26.03.2019
-# - Formatting Our udget Numbers: String Manipulation
+# - Displaying the Current Month and Year